The challenges of the digital transformation require innovative and interdisciplinary research approaches.

-A livable and lovable city: The ENS, in cooperation with the Frankfurter Dienstleistungsholding (FDH) and the city administration, is supporting the city of Frankfurt in developing a digitalization strategy.
+A livable and lovable city: The ENS, in cooperation with the Frankfurter Dienstleistungsholding (FDH) and the city administration, is supporting the city of Frankfurt (Oder) in developing a digitalization strategy.

 "By the end of 2021, we want to have a joint strategy for Frankfurt (Oder) in place, designed to increase the quality of life in our city, through ecologically sustainable as well as socially and economically balanced solutions and technologies,” explains Mayor Claus Junghanns.
 Citizens should will be given the chance to participate in shaping their city.
 At the same time, we aim to become more competitive for companies and boost efficiency in our administration."